Enrollment Management and Student Support Plan

 Several key planning issues affect the annual enrollment of undergraduate transfer students:

 - Reduced availability of upper-level courses.
-While transfer students represent all student categories (freshmen to senior), the majority come to UW Oshkosh having completed their general education coursework and, frequently, the entry level requirements for their declared major.
-To complete their degree they need to take the required courses in their major, in sequence.
+While transfer students represent all student categories (freshmen to senior), the majority come to UW Oshkosh having completed their general education coursework and frequently entry-level requirements for their declared major.
+To complete their degree, they need to take the required courses in their major, in sequence.
 As a result of budget reductions over the past several years, upper-level seats have declined.
-The Growth Agenda infusion of dollars has enabled the colleges to increase the number of seats in high-demand majors, as well as in “bottle neck” courses.
+Continuation of this trend will jeopardize the University’s ability to achieve an annual target of 950 transfer students, let alone a higher target, if required to meet overall enrollment targets.

 - Several popular majors for transfer students, such as nursing, have caps on admission into the major that also make it more difficult to enroll transfer students.